Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 Blocked ITC on supplies generally used for personal purpose

-ITC is not available on
+ITC is not available on following supply of goods or services or both

 food and beverages, outdoor catering,